gurkanbulca/taskmaster/README.md

 - Run `go fmt` before committing
 - Add tests for new features
 - Update documentation as needed
+- Follow the existing code style and patterns

 ## 📝 Common Issues & Solutions